-In addition to the statement, we require that you include a resume.
+In addition to a personal statement we require that you include a resume.
 The resume may be of any length and should provide chronological information about your work experiences, extracurricular activities, honors and awards, volunteer experience, travels, and accomplishments.
 Your personal statement should not be a narrative version of your resume.